payamyek/adventofcode2022/README.md

 # Format of Solutions

-The solutions posted will be more polished than their initial state used to complete the AOC challenges.
+The solutions posted will be more polished than their initial state used to complete the AOC challenges and can be found under the `solutions/*` directory.

 This repository will be structured in the following way, for every day of the challenges there will be a folder named `dayi`, where `i` is an integer detailing the day of the challenge.
 With two sub folders `dayi/partA` and `dayi/partB`